 An effective listener realizes that how a person is emotionally will influence the meaning of their message.
 They, therefore, take the other person’s emotional state and intentions into account throughout their interpretations.

 Every one of us has had a unique life experience to date.
 This experience has probably been filled with many disappointments and triumphs.
 Consequently, we have learned great lessons that have made us who we are today — providing us with a unique perspective on life, the world, and on our communication with others.

-An effective listener understands that they must interpret another person’s message in accordance with their life experience, learnings and current circumstances.
-They fully realize that a person’s perspective and message is tinged with echoes of the wisdoms, learnings, mistakes and obstacles they have faced, failed at, and overcome, over the course of a lifetime.
+An effective listener understands that they must interpret another person’s message in accordance with their life experience, learnings, and current circumstances.
+They fully realize that a person’s perspective and message is tinged with echoes of the wisdom, learnings, mistakes, and obstacles they have faced, failed at, and overcome, over the course of a lifetime.

 The Influence of Peers